Last Updated on April 15, 2021 by Helga Dosa

 IARC’s research let loose a wave of comments and reactions, some imbued with fear, others tending to play the situation down.
-Of particular interest to we Italians – and to Italy’s lovers everywhere – is the strong stand taken by some of our best D.O.P products’ producers, such as the Consortia of Prosciutto di Parma and Prosciutto di San Daniele following the news’ diffusion, a stand aiming at singling out certain products for their genuinity and wholesomeness, as well as for the century old tradition behind their making, in an attempt to stop the demonization of all that is “red meat”-labelled.
+Of particular interest to we Italians – and to Italy’s lovers everywhere – is the strong stand taken by some of our best D.O.P products’ producers, such as the Consortia of Prosciutto di Parma and Prosciutto di San Daniele following the news’ diffusion, a stand aiming at singling out certain products for their excellence and wholesomeness, as well as for the century-old tradition behind their making, in an attempt to stop the demonization of all that is “red meat”-labelled.

-Let us take things in strand and try to analyze the situation, starting from what really the WHO report said and how it applies to the way we live and eat in Italy.
+Let us take things in the strand and try to analyze the situation, starting from what really the WHO report said and how it applies to the way we live and eat in Italy.

 The IARC Report on red meat consumption and cancer: what did it really say?

 If you really want to be properly informed about something, then go down to the primary source of it.
 Nothing wrong with checking what others say about it, mind: you would not be reading what I am writing right now if you did not, but when you really search for answers, especially when it comes to scientific data, you have to go to the original documents and find them there.
 So, is red meat good for you?

 The official IARC report, in the form of a Q&A session, is easily available online, both on the WHO and the IARC websites, and the full article has been published on the prestigious medical journal Lancet Oncology.
 A team, formed by 22 specialists from 10 different countries, reviewed the already available literature on the topic and came to the following conclusions: